MapsPeople/docs/src/content/getting-started/xamarin/index.md

 This will explain how to get started with getting MapsIndoors inside of your Xamarin application.

-> Please note: Xamarin support for MapsIndoors is currently in beta.

 ## Getting Started

 You should start by creating a new Solution containing an iOS and an Android project.